• Skip to primary navigation

 Notes

-1. To toast the walnuts, heat oven to 350°F. Spread walnuts on a baking sheet and bake for 10 minutes, stirring nuts once after 5 minutes.
+1. To toast the walnuts, heat oven to 350°F. Spread walnuts on a baking sheet and bake for 8 to 10 minutes, stirring nuts once after 5 minutes.
 Let cool.

-2. Orange Blossom Water can be found in Middle-Eastern grocery stores.
+2. Orange Blossom Water can be found in most large grocery stores or Middle Eastern grocery stores.

 3. Baklava can be frozen.
 To store baklava, place a sheet of wax paper between the layers of baklava in your container.
 Thaw in the refrigerator overnight or at room temperature for about 4 hours before serving.